A new parametrization for ideal classes in rings defined by binary forms, and applications

 where on the right-hand side of~\eqref{eq-crubi}, the union runs over representatives ${A_0}$ of the set of $G_n(S)$-classes of symmetric matrices ${A_0} \in \on{Mat}_n(S)$ such that $\det {A_0} = \pm (-1)^{\lfloor \frac{n}{2}\rfloor}$.
 By~\eqref{eq-crubi}, instead of counting $G_n(\BZ)$-orbits on pairs $(A,B) \in \BZ^2 \otimes_\BZ \Sym_2 \BZ^n$ satisfying $\det A = \pm (-1)^{\lfloor \frac{n}{2}\rfloor}$, we can just count $\mc{G}_{A_0}(\BZ)$-orbits on matrices $T \in V_{A_0}(\BZ)$, where ${A_0}$ ranges through a finite set of possibilities.

-\begin{remark} As mentioned in \S\ref{sec-methode}, a key benefit of the construction in \S\ref{sec-bigconstruct} is that it replaces forms $F \in \mc{F}_n(f_0,\BZ)$ with their monicized versions $F_{\mathsf{mon}} \in \mc{F}_n(1,\BZ)$ (up to a sign).
-Thus, the union in~\eqref{eq-crubi} only needs to run over matrices $A_0 \in \on{Mat}_n(\BZ)$ with unit determinant, and this significantly simplifies the analysis in \S\ref{sec-diffsieves}.
-This is in contrast to the treatment of binary cubic forms having fixed leading coefficient in~\cite{BSHpreprint}, where the analogous union runs over matrices ${A_0} \in \on{Mat}_3(\BZ)$ having arbitrary fixed nonzero determinant, and the corresponding analysis is more intricate (see~\cite[\S4.4]{BSHpreprint}). \end{remark}
+\begin{remark} As mentioned in \S\ref{sec-methode}, a key benefit of the new parametrization is that it replaces forms $F \in \mc{F}_n(f_0,\BZ)$ with their monicized versions $F_{\mathsf{mon}} \in \mc{F}_n(1,\BZ)$ (up to a sign).
+Thus, the union in~\eqref{eq-crubi} only runs over matrices $A_0 \in \on{Mat}_n(\BZ)$ with unit determinant, and this significantly simplifies the analysis in \S\ref{sec-diffsieves}.
+This is in contrast to the treatment of binary cubic forms having fixed leading coefficient in~\cite{BSHpreprint}, where the analogous union runs over matrices ${A_0} \in \on{Mat}_3(\BZ)$ having any fixed nonzero determinant, and the corresponding analysis is more \mbox{intricate (see~\cite[\S4.4]{BSHpreprint}).} \end{remark}

-\subsection{Counting $(M_{f_0} \times \mc{G}_{A_0})(\BZ)$-orbits of Self-Adjoint Matrices $T$}
+\subsection{Counting $(N \times \mc{G}_{A_0})(\BZ)$-orbits of self-adjoint matrices $T$}